 - Complete all of the fields in the documents.

-Note: If you upload a Legacy Employee Tax file that contains records for the same tax code/description with both Y and N values for Employer Tax, a message shows stating that the Tax code {code name} is listed as both employer and employee tax.
-This applies to the amount in the Employee Earnings from legacy system section of the Upload summary table.
+Note: If you upload a Legacy Employee Tax file that contains records for the same tax code/description with both Y and N values for Employer Tax, a message states that the Tax code {code name} is listed as both employer and employee tax.
+This applies to the amount in the Employee Earnings from Legacy system section of the Upload summary table.
 It also applies to the amount in the Legacy column of the Earnings section in the Compare Employee Totals summary.
 Deductions mapped to a memo earning code keep the original deduction amount.

 - Click Save and close the files.